kyegomez/APACAI/Documents/SOPS/Engineering/MODEL_CLOUD_DEPLOYMENT.md

 ### Model Preparation:

-1. **Model Serialization**: Serialize the pretrained LLM using a format that's compatible with your chosen deployment framework, such as ONNX or TensorFlow's SavedModel ([Model Serialization in TensorFlow](https://www.tensorflow.org/tutorials/keras/save_and_load)).
+1. **Model Serialization**: Quantize with QLORA then Serialize the pretrained LLM using a format that's compatible with your chosen deployment framework, such as ONNX.

 ### Infrastructure Setup: